theMimsy/WikiTable/README.md

 table_df.to_csv('animal_conservation.csv', index = False, quoting = csv.QUOTE_ALL)
 ```

-The call that actually start the parsing is `animal_table.pandas_from_url()`.
-This function follows the given `URL` (which is actually this very page, so meta), looks for the second table on the page (the table I showed above), and begins extracting.
-When it gets to the second column of the table, it looks for links and start parsing using the information provided to `conservation_table`.
+The line that actually initiates the parsing is `animal_table.pandas_from_url()`.
+This function call follows the given `URL` (which is actually the page you're reading right now, so meta), looks for the second table on the page (the table I showed above), and begins extraction.
+When it gets to the second column of the table, it looks for links and start parsing using the information provided to `conservation_table`; this is a recursive call.

 The output of the script is given saved into [this csv file](https://github.com/theMimsy/WikiTable/tree/master/examples/animal_conservation.csv)